 9. Strawberry Lake

 East of John Day, Oregon, in the Malheur National Forest, you’ll find 68,700 acres of beauty called the Strawberry Mountain Wilderness.
 The aptly named Strawberry Mountain Range provides a picturesque backdrop to the lush vegetation you’ll find here.

 And one of Oregon’s best lakes, Strawberry Lake, is in this area as well.
 The trail is a 6.2 heavily trafficked out and back that is moderate in difficulty.
 You’ll get to see both Strawberry Lake and Little Strawberry Lake.
 The reflection off of this amazing high-elevation, shallow lake is quite spectacular.

 The idyllic Strawberry Camp sits along Strawberry Creek and this is where the hike to the lake begins.
 This area is not a popular tourist destination so you’ll find a good amount of peace and quiet here.
 It’s the perfect place to spend a weekend camping and hiking in the beautiful Oregon wilderness!
-Plus how cute is it that everything here is named after a piece of
+Plus, how cute is it that everything here is named after a piece of fruit?

 10. Hart Mountain

 The Hart Mountain National Antelope Refuge is a rugged, backcountry area of land in Southern Oregon that protects over 300 species of wildlife.
 There are some primary maintained roads, as well as some bumpy, off-roading style roads.
 You’ll want 4-wheel drive and high clearance here.